-Blur faces and distinguishing features, mask car number plates, censor screens, written notes, documents and security systems on CCTV, BWV (Body Worn Video), in car dashcam or mobile phone video footage.
+Blur faces and personally identifiable information (PII), distinguishing features, mask car number plates, censor screens, written notes, documents and security systems on CCTV, BWV (Body Worn Video from systems such as Reveal media, Axis, Axon, i-pro & Motorola), in car dashcam and mobile phone video footage.

 Protecting your staff, customers and personal information.

-There are three levels of CCTV video processing services on offer, with increasing enhanced security features, benefits and a transparent pricing structure for your convenience.
-All prices subject to VAT.
+There are two levels of CCTV video masking and redaction services on offer, with increasing enhanced security features, benefits and a transparent pricing structure for your convenience.

 Footage is uploaded, manually processed remotely, and securely destroyed once complete.